 2020 would frankly be surprising at this stage - Rockstar would be dropping a major bombshell if it released a game of this magnitude within a year of announcing it.
 We're thinking the 2021 date is far more likely, with an announcement to precede it by about a year.

-That said, another kernel of information recently appeared, in the form of Rockstar North's claims for UK Tax Relief.
+That all said, another kernel of information can apply here, in the form of Rockstar North's most recent claims for UK Tax Relief.
 There's a bit of controversy rumbling over whether you can really call the likes of GTA and Red Dead Redemption 2 "culturally British", as the tax scheme requires, but nonetheless Rockstar's accounting shows a steady flow of tax relief in recent years.

 As pointed out by Tax Watch, this is suggestive of continuous development, and some are using it as an indication that GTA 6 is underway.
 That's a bit of a stretch, since the tax claim is entirely generic and doesn't mention any franchises, but still - we know they're up to something!